iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/readme.md

 is exactly, preventing the candidtate from reaching to google if the candidate cannot phrase the problem correctly and don't know how to describe the problem.

+* When doing the Online Accessment from big companies, prepare a local IDE, and use somme of your own testcases, this is good because:
+  * Running testcases on the online platform will cost you some amount of time.
+  * The IDE will have more features to work with than the online platform.

 * Start coding NOW!

 ## Common Good Strategies for Coding Problem